Walk or die: Algeria abandons 13,000 migrants in the Sahara

-The expelled migrants can be seen coming over the horizon by the hundreds, appearing at first as specks in the distance under temperatures of up to 48 degrees Celsius (118 degrees Fahrenheit).

-In Niger, where the majority head, the lucky ones limp across a desolate 15-kilometer no-man's-land to the border village of Assamaka.
-Others wander for days before a U.N. rescue squad can find them.
-Untold numbers perish; nearly all of the more than two dozen survivors interviewed by The Associated Press told of people in their groups who simply vanished into the Sahara.
+In Niger, where the majority head, the lucky ones limp across a desolate 15-kilometer (9-mile) no-man's-land to Assamaka, less a town than a collection of unsteady buildings sinking into drifts of sand.
+Others, disoriented and dehydrated, wander for days before a U.N. rescue squad can find them.
+Untold numbers perish along the way; nearly all the more than two dozen survivors interviewed by The Associated Press told of people in their groups who simply could not go on and vanished into the Sahara.

 "Women were lying dead, men.....
 Other people got missing in the desert because they didn't know the way," said Janet Kamara, who was pregnant at the time.
 "Everybody was just on their own."

+Her body still aches from the dead baby she gave birth to during the trek and left behind in the Sahara, buried in a shallow grave in the molten sand.
+Blood streaked her legs for days afterward, and weeks later, her ankles are still swollen.
+Now in Arlit, Niger, she is reeling from the time she spent in what she calls "the wilderness," sleeping in the sand.

-In a voice almost devoid of feeling, she recalled at least two nights in the open before her group was rescued, but said she lost track of time.
+Quietly, in a voice almost devoid of feeling, she recalled at least two nights in the open before her group was finally rescued, but said she lost track of time.

 In this Tuesday, May 8, 2018 photo provided by Liberian migrant Ju Dennis, Algerian gendarmes carrying AK-47 assault rifles load migrants onto trucks to drop them off at the Niger border.
 Algeria has abandoned more than 13,000 people in the desert in the past 14 months, including pregnant women and children, stranding them without food or water and forcing them to walk, sometimes at gunpoint, under temperatures of up to 48 degrees Celsius (118 degrees Fahrenheit).
 Dennis filmed his deportation with a cell phone he kept hidden on his body. less